AMUHUMAD98/MathsGame/README.md

 # Title: Children's Math Game using python

+# On Guithub search: AMUHUMAD98/MathsGame to find the game.

 # Description:
 The Python Math Game is an enjoyable and engaging method for children aged 5-8 to practice basic math operations such as addition, subtraction, multiplication, and division.
 The game features an easy-to-use interface and is built using the widely-used Python programming language, making it simple for players to set up and begin playing.